AfshanFatima/Java-Projects/README.md

 Someone starting a new Java project

-Anyone wanting a refresher on object-oriented programming or application architecture.# java projects
+Anyone wanting a refresher on object-oriented programming or application architecture.